Digital Advertising: How to Measure Your Marketing Ad Performance

 Search ads target specific search queries and people that are looking for the solution that you’re offering.
 Those people who are going to land on your search ads are not just random people surfing the web, but potential customers that are interested in the product or service that you provide.

 And when they search for that product or service, you would want to be among the first solutions that they see.
 By paying for being on the top of these results, you’re guaranteed to be seen by more people.
-The first page of Google results gets between 71-92% of all traffic, while most of the people rarely go to the second page.
+The first page of Google results gets between 71-92% of all traffic, while most people rarely go to the second page.

 Search Ads Are Unobtrusiveness